tangowhisky37/LetsHack/Mopidy-Audio-Setup.md

 > `bash# git clone https://github.com/pimusicbox/mopidy-musicbox-webclient`.

 * Change into the downloaded mopidy-musicbox-webclient directory to build and install the webclient.
-Issue the following commands, `sudo python setup.py install`.
-This will build and install the mopidy-musicbox-webclient package onto the RaspberryPi.
+Issue the following commands to build and install the mopidy-musicbox-webclient package onto the RaspberryPi.

+> `bash# sudo python setup.py install`

 * Once you've installed mopidy music box webclient you should confirm if you are able to connect to the User Interface.
 * Start mopidy with the command,